NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

-As in the previous example, the GB revealed new relationships that must hold true if $1- x$ is invertible, and one can use this relationship to \emph{simplify} the original expression using `NCReplaceRepeated` as in:
+As in the previous example, the GB revealed new relationships that must hold true if $1- x$ is invertible, and one can use this relationship to *simplify* the original expression using `NCReplaceRepeated` as in:

 	NCReplaceRepeated[x ** inv[1 - x] - inv[1 - x] ** x, rules]